HoboCrunch/bizbyme-template/DEVELOPER-GUIDE.md

 **What it contains**:
 - Sticky header with branding, "Naloxone providers near you" headline, and "New Search" button
+- Sticky filter button (bottom-left) that opens a filter modal
-- Filter controls (Cost, Training Required, Location Type)
+- Filter modal with three filter options: Cost, Training Required, Location Type
 - Provider cards grid with Free/Paid badges, tags, and smart action buttons
 - "Load More" button
 - Footer with result count, centered Nove branding, and orange Contact button